Down-step statistics in generalized Dyck paths: A connection to coding theory: Binary matrices and punctured codes

-Next, we consider two mappings, $f$ and $g$, from $\MA^k_{n}$ to the set of lattice paths with up-steps $(1,k)$ and down-steps $(1,-1)$, as follows.
-Let $A \in \MA^k_{n}$. \begin{itemize} \item Read the entries of $A$ column by column (read each column from top to bottom, and the columns from left to right).
+Next, we consider two mappings, $f$ and $g$, from $\MA^k_{n}$ to the set of lattice paths with up-steps $(1,k)$ and down-steps $(1,-1)$: a specialization of the latter one will yield the desired bijection between $\overline \MA^k_{n}$ and $\EL^k_{n}$.
+For $A \in \MA^k_{n}$, we define $f(A)$ and $g(A)$ as follows: \begin{itemize} \item Read the entries of $A$ column by column (read each column from top to bottom, and the columns from left to right).
 Starting at $(0, \, k)$, draw an up-step for each~$1$ entry, a down-step for each~$0$ entry.
 This yields a path from $(0, \, k)$ to $((k+1)n, \, 2k+1)$: we denote this path by~$f(A)$. \item In $f(A)$, replace the first up-step by a down-step.
 The part of the path to the left of this step does not change, and the part to the right of this step is accordingly translated $k+1$ units downwards.
 At this point we obtain a path from $(0, \, k)$ to $((k+1)n, \, k)$. \item Shift this path to the left so that the right endpoint of the modified down-step will lie on the $y$-axis.
 Finally, remove the part of the path to the left of the $y$-axis, and attach it to the right of the remaining path.
 This yields a path from $(0, \, j)$ to $((k+1)n, \, j)$ for some~$j \leq k-1$: we denote this path by~$g(A)$. \end{itemize}

 See Figure~\ref{fig:ma2pa1} for two examples.

 For $\alpha=1, 2, \ldots, n+1$, we call a node in $f(A)$ (or in $g(A)$) with $x$-coordinate $(\alpha-1)(k+1)$ \textit{the $\alpha$-th principal node}: these nodes are marked in the figure.
 Notice that the mapping $f$ preserves the cyclic structure of the matrix, in the following sense.
 If $A'$ is obtained from $A$ by the cyclic permutation of columns such that the $\alpha$-th column of $A$ is the first column of $A'$, then one obtains $f(A')$ from $f(A)$ by cutting $f(A)$ at the $\alpha$-th principal node, exchanging the left and the right parts and joining them, and positioning the path so that its starting point is again $(0, k)$.
 This is also illustrated in Figure~\ref{fig:ma2pa1}.